joelchrono12/joelchrono12.ml/_posts/2023-01-30-newsboat-is-even-better-with-queries.md

 ## Full article content?

 Of course, XPath works to fetch the items and basic metadata from whatever list, feed or archive is used by the website you are scraping.
-I did a different blogpost if case you want to learn how to get the full article content too, using FreshRSS's CSS selector feature.
-[I wrote a tutorial for it too]({{ site.url }}/blog/fetch-full-article-content-freshrss/).
+In case you want to learn how to get the full article content too, using FreshRSS's CSS selector feature, [I wrote a tutorial for that too]({{ site.url }}/blog/fetch-full-article-content-freshrss/).
 Since then, a couple extra features, such as ignoring some sections of the contents has been added.
 So please explore the features of FreshRSS, its fun.
 Feel free to check [other posts I did related to RSS]({{ site.url }}/tags/rss)

 {% include img.html image="/assets/img/blogs/2023-01-30-newsboat-freshrss.png" alt="Newsboat query feed and the inspector view of the Casio website" caption="Newsboat query feed and the inspector view of the Casio website in a sick thumnail I edited with GIMP" %}